 In addition to the public information sessions, notifications were also sent via email that included as attachments the RTP brochure and an overview of the updated Project Development process.
 Emails were sent to the following entities throughout the HATS region:

 Municipalities and County Commissioners

 RTP Advisory Committee members

 Non-profit organizations with transportation or community development missions

 Entities listed in the HATS Public Participation Plan (p.
 9 – Targeted Outreach Strategies)

 Bicycle/Pedestrian Task Force members

 Adjoining MPOs sharing urbanized areas (York, Lebanon)

 The online format used for the RTP has enabled HATS to supplement the direct outreach measures summarized above through the website and other online approaches to significantly increase awareness to the public and transportation stakeholders.
 A summary of the online outreach activities conducted through the May-November 2018 public outreach period is provided below.
-Online access to the RTP will continue throughout the planning period for the RTP.
+Online access to the RTP continued throughout the planning period.